-After completion of this offering, the holders of approximately shares of our Class A common stock (including shares received upon conversion of shares of Class B common stock) will be entitled to certain Form S-1 demand registration rights.
-Beginning 180 days after the registration statement of which this prospectus forms a part is declared effective, the holders of a majority of the registrable securities then outstanding may make a written request that we register the offer and sale of their shares on a registration statement on Form S-1.
+After completion of this offering, the holders of approximately 118,638,702 shares of our Class A common stock (including shares received upon conversion of shares of Class B common stock) will be entitled to certain Form S-1 demand registration rights.
+Beginning 180 days after the date of the final prospectus relating to this offering, the holders of a majority of the registrable securities then outstanding may make a written request that we register the offer and sale of their shares on a registration statement on Form S-1.
 Such request for registration must cover at least 30% of the registrable securities then outstanding.
 We are obligated to effect only one such registration.
 If we determine that it would be materially detrimental to us and our stockholders to effect such a demand registration, we have the right to defer such registration, not more than once in any 12-month period, for a period of up to 120 days.
 In addition, we will not be required to effect a demand registration during the period beginning 60 days prior to our good faith estimate of the date of the filing and ending on a date 180 days following the effectiveness of a registration statement initiated by us.
 In an underwritten public offering, the underwriters have the right, subject to specified conditions, to limit the number of shares that such holders may include for registration.